-The AUB Neighborhood Initiative has launched the “Ras Beirut Btifroz" campaign: a Sorting at the Source campaign in Ras Beirut in collaboration with the AUB Nature Conservation Center and Arcenciel as well as support from the Municipality of Beirut.
+“Ras Beirut Btifroz" campaign is a Sorting at the Source campaign in Ras Beirut launched by the AUB Neighborhood Initiative in Aug 2018 in collaboration with the AUB Nature Conservation Center and Arcenciel as well as support from the Municipality of Beirut.
 The campaign aims to effectively start a network of buildings who will commit to sorting their recyclables.

 This is a very ambitious project that has taken its time to be properly implemented, and we want to make it succeed in order to make a difference in our neighborhood.

-We have started implementation of the Ras Beirut Btifroz project in August 2018.
-Today, we have 60 participating buildings with about 850 households around Ras Beirut.
-We have organized training sessions with most of the participating buildings to spread awareness on the importance of reducing and to give detailed information and tips on effective sorting.
+We have today 65 participating buildings with around 1000 households around Ras Beirut.
+We have organized training sessions with most of the participating buildings to give detailed information and tips on sorting at home.

-Since some material like glass, batteries, clothes and electronic waste are not collected by Arcenciel, we are discussing possible ways to have a collection plan or drop off points in the neighborhood with interested NGOs in the near future.
-Cedar Environmental have already placed collection bins for glass on the sidewalks at the Abdel Aziz-Makdisi intersection and just below the AUB Medical Gate.
-As for electronic waste, Ecoserv has several collection points in Ras Beirut including Micro-tech and Micro-city (check this link for Ecoserv's list of recyclable electronic waste
+As for glass, batteries, and electronic waste that are not collected by Arcenciel, we have supported several collections free of charge from the participating buildings.
+We have electronic waste drop off points by EcoServe in the neighborhood.
+Cedar Environmental have also placed collection bins for glass on the sidewalks at the Abdel Aziz-Makdisi intersection and just below the AUB Medical Gate.

 We are aiming to expand the project to as many buildings in our neighborhood especially those close to the ones already participating to optimize our routing and collection.
 We can do this!
 Apartment by apartment, and building by building we can make Ras Beirut a more environmentally friendly neighborhood.